Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Delayed Learning in Decomposition

 \subsection{Analytical study of decomposition learning stages}

-Figure \ref{fig:decomposition_performance_all_hops} shows multiple stages for all $hl_{support} \in \{2,3,4,5\}$, which we investigate next.
-We first define the sets.
-Let $T_{chem}$ denote the set of eight stones in the support $S$ for any given chemistry $chem$.
-For a given potion $z_q$, the target $y$ is in a specific half of chemistry $H_{chem}^{(1)}$, determined by the axis of $z_q$.
-For example, in Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition} (middle), applying a YELLOW 1-hop potion on the stone $x_q = S1$, can only result in a stone from $\{S6, S5, S4, S3\}$ (because YELLOW can only go to these four stones).
-For these sets, we define the following events (for query $q$):
+For a given query $q_i$ containing the stone $x_i$ and potion $z_i$, the target $y_i$ belongs to the set of four stones reachable by $z_i$.
+We denote this set as the ``reachable by $z_i$'' because applying $z_i$ can only result in four stones.
+This is a meaningful event because the end stone state can be extracted by the final potion in $z_i$.
+For example, in Figure \ref{fig:example_of_a_chemistry_graph_composition_decomposition} (left), applying a yellow 1-hop potion $x_i = S1$, can only result in a stone from $\{S6, S5, S4, S3\}$ (because yellow can only go to these four stones).
+We define the sets:

 the multiplication of which gives the exact match accuracy.